 - 2.2.1 Each resident is offered a daily menu with a choice of main meal that reflects their preferences and dietary requirements.
 The menu varies regularly and takes into account feedback from residents. - 2.2.2 Providers cater for each resident's food choices and take account of ethnic, cultural and religious requirements.
-Any specific diet (for example, vegetarian) or therapeutic diet (for example, modified texture or high-protein diets) are recorded in the resident's care plan. - 2.2.3 Daily menus are displayed in suitable formats and in appropriate locations so that residents know what is available at mealtimes. - 2.2.4 Residents are offered and have access to adequate quantities of food and drink at all times, and a safe supply of drinking water is readily accessible. - 2.2.5 Food, including therapeutic and modified consistency diets, is presented in a way that is attractive and appealing, in terms of flavour, texture and appearance. - 2.2.6 Each resident has the choice of where and when to eat their meals and independent dining is encouraged.
-Meals are unhurried social occasions and staff are encouraged to participate in and view mealtimes as an opportunity to communicate, engage and interact with residents. - 2.2.7 Each resident is supported to eat and enjoy their food.
+Any special diet (for example, vegetarian, low fat or high protein) is recorded in the resident's care plan. - 2.2.3 Daily menus are displayed in suitable formats and in appropriate locations so that residents and their representatives know what is available at mealtimes. - 2.2.4 Residents are offered and have access to adequate quantities of food and drink at all times and a safe supply of drinking water is readily accessible. - 2.2.5 Each resident has the choice of where and when to eat their meals and independent dining is encouraged.
+Meals are unhurried social occasions and staff are encouraged to participate in and view mealtimes as an opportunity to communicate, engage and interact with residents. - 2.2.6 Each resident is supported to eat and enjoy their food.
 Adequate numbers of staff are available to assist residents who may need help with their meals.
-Assistance is offered discreetly, sensitively and individually. - 2.2.8 Family and friends are facilitated to assist residents at mealtimes with due regard to the privacy of other residents.
-Opportunities are provided for the resident's family and friends to dine with them on special occasions. - 2.2.9 The nutritional status of each resident is assessed on admission, and regularly thereafter, using a validated nutritional screening assessment tool.
-This is documented in the care plan, so that staff are aware of the nutritional status and therapeutic dietary requirement of each resident.
+Assistance is offered discreetly, sensitively and individually. - 2.2.7 Family and friends are facilitated to assist residents at mealtimes with due regard to the privacy of other residents. - 2.2.8 Staff are aware of each resident's nutritional status and with their agreement, arrange for this to be regularly assessed and reviewed.
+The assessment takes into account any changes in their health. - 2.2.9 Nutritional screening is carried out with each resident on admission and repeated frequently depending on individual assessed need, using a validated nutritional screening assessment tool.

-- 2.2.10 Staff are aware of each resident's nutritional status and with their agreement, arrange for this to be regularly assessed and reviewed.
-The assessment takes into account any changes in their health. - 2.2.11 There is a clear pathway for referral to the nutrition and dietetics service and speech and language services following the assessment of a resident's nutrition and hydration requirements (where necessary) and which is agreed with the resident.
-A nutritional treatment plan is developed which takes account of the resident's preferences and recommendations from relevant health professionals, and this plan is communicated to all staff. - 2.2.12 Meals are nutritionally balanced to meet residents' dietary needs and preferences, as advised by a dietitian or appropriately qualified healthcare staff. - 2.2.13 The residential service has up-to-date policies and guidelines on nutrition and hydration that are used by staff on a daily basis.
-Information on nutrition and hydration is available in an accessible format for residents. - 2.2.14 Each resident's ability to eat or drink is kept under review and they have access to dietetic services where necessary.
-If residents need help, for example, with a modified consistency diet or adapted cutlery or crockery, this is provided. - 2.2.15 Staff are vigilant in monitoring all residents' food and fluid intake.
-Residential services take action where any risk of poor nutrition or dehydration is identified and referrals are made to the appropriate services. - 2.2.16 Staff have up-to-date knowledge and skills in managing assisted eating and drinking techniques for residents who have swallowing difficulties, and in ensuring that instructions drawn up by the appropriate health and social care professional are adhered to. - 2.2.17 Staff have up-to-date knowledge and skills in the provision of enteral nutrition (tube feeding) and ensure that plans drawn up by a dietitian in consultation with the resident and multidisciplinary team are adhered to and reviewed appropriately. - 2.2.18 All food handling, preparation and storage is compliant with regulatory requirements.
+- 2.2.10 There are arrangements for referral to the nutrition and dietetics service and speech and language services following the assessment of a resident's nutrition/ hydration requirements (where necessary) and agreed with the resident.
+A nutritional treatment plan is developed which takes account of the resident's preferences and recommendations from relevant health professionals, and this plan is adhered to. - 2.2.11 Meals are nutritionally balanced to meet residents' dietary needs and preferences, as advised by healthcare and dietetic staff. - 2.2.12 The residential service has up-to-date guidelines on nutrition and hydration that are used by staff on a daily basis.
+Information on nutrition and hydration is available in an accessible format for residents, and their representative. - 2.2.13 Each resident's ability to eat or drink is kept under review and they have access to dietetic services where necessary.
+If residents need help, for example, with a modified consistency diet or adapted cutlery or crockery, this is provided. - 2.2.14 Staff are vigilant in monitoring all residents intake.
+Residential services take action where any risk of poor nutrition or dehydration is identified and referrals are made to the appropriate services. - 2.2.15 Staff have up-to-date knowledge and skills in managing assisted eating and drinking techniques for residents who have swallowing difficulties, and in ensuring that instructions drawn up by the appropriate allied healthcare professional are adhered to. - 2.2.16 Staff have up-to-date knowledge and skills in the provision of enteral nutrition (tube feeding) and ensure that plans drawn up by a dietician in consultation with the resident and multidisciplinary team are adhered to and reviewed appropriately. - 2.2.17 All food handling, preparation and storage is compliant with regulatory requirements.